rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

 <!-- TODO: update the documentation when the position step is refactored to happen all at once. -->

-Because the GPS measures come in slower than the model propagates, the measurement step is only run when their is new GPS information.
+Because the GPS measures come in slower than the model propagates, the measurement step is only run when there is new GPS information.
 This process is identical to the measurement update in the attitude step.
 This will likely change before release, but the only difference is that it is done one measurement at a time.
 This has advantages for querying the values while debugging, but is on the whole less clear and is more error prone.